iriscoopers/dotfiles/README.md

-# dotfiles
-My dotfiles :D

-# Dependencies to install in command line
+Dependencies to install in command line
 ```
 brew install fzf, ripgrep
 ```